monikase/monikase/README.md

 #### About Me

-- Growing expertise in improving product processes and user experience through analytics
+- Expertise in improving product processes and user experience through analytics
 - Focused on extracting actionable insights.

 #### Skills: